kedarnathyadav/spring-boot-fullstack/step326ReactCOntinution.md

 ### step 388:

-open the react folder in git
+open the React folder in git
 to create image

 ```bash